Can I use a mortgage to buy an auction property?

 - A flat with a very short lease

 - Unusual construction, such as concrete

 If you’ve got your heart set on an auction property but it has issues like these, it’s worth speaking to a mortgage adviser to see if they can find a lender that will accept the property.
 But be aware of the potential for heartache further down the road when you come to insure, repair or sell the property.

 That being said, for those in a position to invest mortgage-free, these properties can be a good prospect at auction.
 A common developer strategy is to buy cheap properties with problems that make them difficult or impossible to mortgage, then to rectify the issue before selling on the open market.

 Auction purchase timescales

-One of the chief deterrents to buying a property at auction with a mortgage is the timescale involved.
+One of the main deterrents to buying a property at auction with a mortgage is the timescale involved.